 There are many toxins in the environment – some we know a lot about and others a little less.
-In this article, we look at the most thoroughly investigated well known toxic compounds that can affect sperm quality and your fertility.
+In this article, we look at the most thoroughly investigated well-known toxic compounds in the environment that can affect fertility and sperm quality.

-Clinical studies have shown that DEHP exposure (among other phthalates) is associated with decreased sperm motility (2), increased sperm DNA damage and sperm apoptosis, and reduced serum estradiol and testosterone (3).
+The most commonly used phthalates are Diethyl phthalate (DEHP) and di-N-butyl phthalate (DBP) (1), which can improve the functionality of plastic.
+However, because of their negative impact on health in general, the European Union, Canada and the USA gradually replaces phthalates in many products.
+Clinical studies have shown that DEHP exposure (among other phthalates) is associated with decreased sperm motility , increased sperm DNA damage and sperm apoptosis, and reduced serum estradiol and testosterone .

 Polychlorinated Biphenyls (PCBs)

-PCBs are organic pollutants, that were widely deployed as dielectric and coolant fluids in electrical apparatus, in the past.
-For decades PCBs have been outlawed to use, but because they are highly resistant to degradation, they remain an environmental problem and are contemning food and air.
+For decades, PCBs have been forbidden to use.
+But because they are highly resistant to degradation, they remain an environmental problem and are contemning food and air.

-In the body, PCBs accumulate in fatty tissue, and that is why obese individuals accumulate PCBs significantly more when compared with the lean subject.
+PCB accumulates in fatty tissue in the body.
+That is why obese individuals accumulate PCBs significantly more when compared with lean individuals.

-In general, a pesticide is a chemical or biological agent that is added to plants for protection through killing fungal and animal pests.
+A pesticide is in general a chemical or biological agent used to protect plants by killing fungal and animal pests.
 Their full impact on male reproductive health is less understood.

-In a review from 2014, it was found that some pesticides have the potential to cause direct toxicity to male hormones and a negative effect regarding how sperm swim (motility) and look like (morphology (5).
-The mechanism by which pesticides damage sperm quality can be explained by directly lowering testosterone level and increasing oxidative stress, but further investigation is required to state this fully.
+In a review from 2014, it was found that some pesticides have the potential to cause direct toxicity to male hormones and a negative effect regarding how sperm swim (motility) and look like (morphology .
+Pesticides damage sperm quality by lowering the testosterone level and increasing oxidative stress.
+But in order to state this fully, it needs further investigation.

 Bisphenol A (BPA)

-BPA is a synthetic compound used in the manufacture in household plastics.
-BPA exposure can be through water, air, and dust.
+BPA is a synthetic compound used in the manufacture of household plastics.
+BPA exposure can be through water, air and dust.

-This chemical can interfere with hormonal balance exhibiting estrogen-mimicking, hormone-like properties, with a negative impact on sperm quality in animal studies (6).
-Over the last ten years, there has been some discrepancy between studies that investigated the association between BPA and male fertility – This could be due to sampling size, a dose of BPA, or duration of exposure.
+This chemical can interfere with hormonal balance exhibiting estrogen-mimicking, hormone-like properties, with a negative impact on sperm quality in animal studies .
+Over the last ten years, there has been some discrepancy between studies that investigated the association between BPA and male fertility.
+For example, it could be due to sampling size, a dose of BPA, or duration of exposure.

-Marijuana use is now increasingly accepted all over the world.
-The exposure to the cannabinoid compounds released by marijuana shows a correlation between consumption and to male infertility.
+Marijuana use becomes increasingly accepted all over the world.
+The exposure to the cannabinoid compounds released by marijuana shows a correlation between consumption and male infertility.

-In some clinical studies, it has shown that the use of cannabis harms Testosterone level which is crucial to sperm production, but the literature is still not aligned on this conclusion.
-On the other hand, various clinical studies, both on animal and humans, have reported that episodic use of marijuana can cause reduced sperm counts, motility, viability and sperm cells of normal morphology (8).
+Some clinical studies have shown that the use of cannabis harms the testosterone level, which is crucial to sperm production.
+However, this conclusion is still not aligned in the literature.
+On the other hand, various clinical studies, both on animals and humans, have reported that episodic use of marijuana can cause reduced sperm counts, motility, viability and sperm cells of normal morphology .